JoseLuisC99/moving-firefighter-env/README.md

 ### The Dynamics

-* Firefighter: The firefighter strategically moves across the network, protecting nodes from the fire.
+* **Firefighter**: The firefighter strategically moves across the network, protecting nodes from the fire.
 Protected nodes cannot be burned in the future.
-* Fire: The fire starts at specific nodes and spreads to connected neighbors each time step.
+* **Fire**: The fire starts at specific nodes and spreads to connected neighbors each time step.
 The fire's network (graph) can be different from the one the firefighter navigates.

 The firefighter can't teleport; movement between nodes takes time.
 The firefighter receives information about their location, the networks, and the fire's progress (protected vs. burned nodes).
-They can then choose to move to different valid nodes (see Reward Structure).
+They can then choose to move to different valid nodes (see [Reward Structure](https://github.com/JoseLuisC99/moving-firefighter-env?tab=readme-ov-file#reward-structure)).

 The goal is to test the agent's ability to strategically move the firefighter to minimize the total number of nodes burned by the fire.